lynn0702/Torchlite/torchlite.md

 ***Vessel of the Nature Spirits:*** Take **Enthralled** d6 to step up **Scout** when rolling to magically influence or enhance plants or animals, or to use weather-related magic.
 If your roll succeeds, step up your effect die.

 ***Walk Among Dreams:*** Enter the dreams of the sleeping with a test and take along allies by keeping additional effect dice.
 In dreams, step up your effect die to recover or inflict **Demoralized** and **Enthralled**.
 ***Woodguide:*** When you sleep on untilled ground with no roof over your head for at least an hour, spend a Ⓟ to step down **Exhausted**.

 #### Paladin

 The paladin is a legendary “knight in shining armor,” a warrior who draws divine might from their sacred oath, which binds them in fidelity to a faith, loyalty to a liege, or commitment to a cause (whether holy or unholy).
 Common career paths your paladin might pursue include:

-▶ A cavalier, a mounted knight errant dedicated to the quest, governed by a code of conduct, and bound to serve the causes of law and good at all costs.
+▶ A *cavalier*, a mounted knight errant dedicated to the quest, governed by a code of conduct, and bound to serve the causes of law and good at all costs.
-▶ An avenger, an instrument of divine wrath, anointed to mete justice to enemies of the church and punish all those who betray it.
+▶ An *avenger*, an instrument of divine wrath, anointed to mete justice to enemies of the church and punish all those who betray it.
-▶ A liberator, a righteous revolutionary sworn to overthrow tyranny and free the oppressed.
+▶ A *liberator*, a righteous revolutionary sworn to overthrow tyranny and free the oppressed.
-▶ A knight of the Old Ways, champion of the green realm of nature, a defiant beacon of hope for those still practicing faiths that have fallen out of favor in the current age.
+▶ A *knight of the Old Ways*, champion of the green realm of nature, a defiant beacon of hope for those still practicing faiths that have fallen out of favor in the current age.
-▶ A blackguard, a fallen paladin who has gone back on their sworn oaths and given themselves over to an evil cause or personal ambitions, granting them access to dark magic.
+▶ A *blackguard*, a fallen paladin who has gone back on their sworn oaths and given themselves over to an evil cause or personal ambitions, granting them access to dark magic.

 ##### Paladin Quick Roles